Rivet: Types

-Solid/round head rivets
+Solid rivets

-Solid rivets are one of the oldest and most reliable types of fasteners, having been found in archaeological findings dating back to the Bronze Age.
 Solid rivets consist simply of a shaft and head that are deformed with a hammer or rivet gun.
 A rivet compression or crimping tool can also deform this type of rivet.
 This tool is mainly used on rivets close to the edge of the fastened material since the tool is limited by the depth of its frame.
 A rivet compression tool does not require two people and is generally the most foolproof way to install solid rivets.

 Solid rivets are used in applications where reliability and safety count.
 A typical application for solid rivets can be found within the structural parts of aircraft.
 Hundreds of thousands of solid rivets are used to assemble the frame of a modern aircraft.
 Such rivets come with rounded (universal) or 100° countersunk heads.
 Typical materials for aircraft rivets are aluminium alloys (2017, 2024, 2117, 7050, 5056, 55000, V-65), titanium, and nickel-based alloys (e.g., Monel).
-Some aluminum alloy rivets are too hard to buck and must be softened by solution treating (precipitation hardening) prior to being bucked.
-"Ice box" aluminum alloy rivets harden with age, and must likewise be annealed and then kept at sub-freezing temperatures (hence the name "ice box") to slow the age-hardening process.
+Some aluminium alloy rivets are too hard to buck and must be softened by solution treating (precipitation hardening) prior to being bucked.
+"Ice box" aluminium alloy rivets harden with age, and must likewise be annealed and then kept at sub-freezing temperatures (hence the name "ice box") to slow the age-hardening process.
 Steel rivets can be found in static structures such as bridges, cranes, and building frames.

 The setting of these fasteners requires access to both sides of a structure.
 Solid rivets are driven using a hydraulically, pneumatically, or electromagnetically actuated squeezing tool or even a handheld hammer.
-Applications, where only one side is accessible, require "blind" rivets.
+Applications where only one side is accessible require "blind" rivets.

 Solid rivets are also used by some artisans in the construction of modern reproduction of medieval armour, jewellery and metal couture.